getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations/github.md

     [{% asset github-global-add-repo.png %}]({% asset github-global-add-repo.png @path %})

-Github should now be enabled for all projects under your Sentry organization.
+GitHub should now be enabled for all projects under your Sentry organization.

 ## Commit Tracking